utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

       - tip client cell id
   ```

+- Flags

+  Flags is the last part of `args` and takes up one byte.
+The highest two bits
+  are used to indicate different btc chain types. see [btc chain type] for details.

 ### Operations

 There are 4 kinds of operations in the Bitcoin SPV type script: